FactoryTalk-Optix/Optix_Sample_CustomPDFReports/README.md

 ## Testing

-This project has been tried on ARM devices such as `ASEM RMxx`, `OptixEdge`, `1756-CMEE` and more, where the graphical capabilities are not available and can't handle standard Optix reports
+This project has been tried on ARM devices such as `OptixEdge`, `1756-CMEE` and more, where the graphical capabilities are not available and can't handle standard Optix reports

 ## Disclaimer